-- MFA and biometric login – multi-factor authentication is available on all apps, while the biometric login option is fro Windows and Android devices.
+- MFA and biometric login.
+Multi-factor authentication is available on all apps, while the biometric login option is for Windows and Android devices.

 Is NordLocker safe?

-To put it simply – yes, NordLocker is very safe.
-It uses a number of different encryption ciphers for a number of tasks such as encryption of the files you upload, for the lockers you create, and for login authentication purposes.
+Yes, NordLocker is very safe.
+It uses a number of different encryption ciphers for a number of tasks, such as encryption of the files you upload, for the lockers you create, and for login authentication purposes.
 And if you’re worried about someone at NordLocker accessing your private cloud – don’t be.
 The zero-knowledge architecture of NordLocker means that no one can see your encryption keys or what is in your personal cloud – not even NordLocker developers.